Ahead of Formula E race, Hyderabad reintroduces double-decker buses; electric this time

-The return of double-decker buses in the city has been a long pending demand from the public, especially on social media platforms.

-These EV buses, according to the officials, will be predominantly plying around the race track covering the Tank Bund, Necklace Road, Paradise, and Nizam College stretch during the race week.
-After February 11, the buses will be used along a heritage circuit to augment tourism in the city.
+These EV buses, according to the officials, will be predominantly plying around the race track covering Tank Bund, Necklace Road, Paradise and Nizam College stretch during the race week.
+After February 11, the buses are planned to be used along a heritage circuit to augment tourism in the city.

-Historically, conventional double-decker buses plied the city roads during the times of the Nizams until 2003 when they were disbanded.
+Historically, conventional double-decker buses plied the city roads during the times of the Nizam till 2003 when they were disbanded.

-A request from a user on Twitter seeking the re-introduction of double-decker buses in November 2020 caught the attention of the Municipal Administration and Urban Development Minister K T Rama Rao.
-The minister responded and then asked Transport Minister Puvvada Ajay Kumar if there was any chance to bring them back.
+A request from a denizen on Twitter seeking the re-introduction of double-decker buses caught the attention of the municipal administration and urban development minister KT Rama Rao.
+The minister responded and then asked the transport minister Puvvada Ajay Kumar if there was any chance to bring them back.

 I have many fond memories of riding the double decker bus on my way to St. George’s Grammar School at Abids 😊